urbit/docs/tutorials/arvo/gall.md

 ### Bowl

-The core takes as input a "bowl", which includes useful info like the current ship, the current time, and a renewable source of entropy.
+The core takes as input a `bowl`, which includes useful info like the current ship, the current time, and a renewable source of entropy.
 This information is available to any of the handlers.